emnify/product-docs/docs/quickstart/register-sims.md

 />

 :::tip
-If you're having trouble locating your BIC, refer to the Knowledge Base: [I cannot register my SIM cards.](https://support.emnify.com/hc/en-us/articles/360019254640-I-cannot-register-my-SIM-cards-The-BIC-code-is-invalid-or-I-do-not-have-a-BIC-code)
+For more information about locating your BIC, see [I cannot register my SIM cards](https://support.emnify.com/hc/en-us/articles/360019254640-I-cannot-register-my-SIM-cards-The-BIC-code-is-invalid-or-I-do-not-have-a-BIC-code) on the Knowledge Base.
 :::

 ## Register SIMs in the emnify Portal

 1. [Log in to your emnify account](https://portal.emnify.com/sign).
-1. Navigate to the **SIM Inventory** and click [**Register SIMs**](https://portal.emnify.com/sim-registration).
+1. Navigate to the **SIM Inventory** and click **Register SIMs**.
 1. Select **Single-SIM** to register individual SIM cards or select **SIM Batch** for batches.
 1. Enter the **BIC1** for individual SIMs or the **BIC2** for batches.
 1. After confirming your BIC is correct, select **Register SIM card**.